 They also have a novelty hat section.
 Need Viking horns, a pith helmet, or sultan’s crown?
 They’ve got it.

 Unfortunately, their ladies hat section is largely of the “church lady” and fascinator variety.
-Not a lot a deco queen would drool over.
+Not a lot a deco queen would drool over, unfortunately.
 However, if you’re in need of a wool cloche or beret, they can set you up.
 I bought three berets because they were so inexpensive.
 I also saw some floppy large-brimmed straw hats online that I didn’t see in the store that could be interesting for 30s beach wear.
+And if you ever want to pull a Marlene Dietrich with a top hat, you’re in.

-Take a swing by if you have a chance.
+Take a swing by the Village Hat Shop if you have a chance.
 Their locations are on their website.